AlwaysBCoding/poketools/NOTES.md

   - Ends the effect of terrain
     - Ice Spinner
     - Steel Roller
+  - Cannot be used twice in a row
+    - Gigaton Hammer
+  - Cause double damage on the user until end next turn
+    - Glaive Rush

 ## OPEN AI QUESTIONS
   - what to do for imperfect knowledge games, where observation states become avaialable over time